The Invoice Processing Challenge

 According to IOFM’s 2018 Future of Accounts Payable Study, accounts payable departments expect to make less than half as many payments to suppliers via paper check within the next three years.
 Businesses will use ACH and virtual cards to pay more of their suppliers.
 As compared to electronic payment methods, paper cheques cost over thirty times as much and are most often responsible for fraud losses and delays.

 Invoice processing automation will create new opportunities for accounts payable to deliver value to the business through cash-back card rebates, more early payment discounts, longer standard payment terms and better spend management.

 Statistics: 57% of accounts payable practitioners expect to capture higher card rebates as a total percentage of spend within the next three years.

 As per IOFM’s 2018 Future of Accounts Payable Study, 57 percent of accounts payable practitioners expect to capture higher card rebates as a total percentage of spend within the next three years.
 54 percent expect their organization to capture more early payment discounts.
-One third of practitioners will extend their standard payments and almost two thirds of accounts payable departments will play a bigger role in helping to manage spending.
+One-third of practitioners will extend their standard payments and almost two-thirds of accounts payable departments will play a bigger role in helping to manage to spend.